Clinical Trials Search

 7. Chronically treated with immunosuppressive drugs such as cyclosporine, adrenocorticotropic hormone (ACTH), etc. (see Appendix G).

 8. Chronic therapeutic corticosteroid use, defined as > 5 days of prednisone or equivalent, with the exception of inhalers or those on a pre-planned steroid taper.
-(Note: Premedication with corticosteroids per institutional standard of care is allowed.)
+(Note: Premedication with corticosteroids per institutional standard of care is allowed.)9.
+Recognized acquired, hereditary, or congenital immunodeficiency disease, including cellular immunodeficiencies, hypogammaglobulinemia or dysgammaglobulinemia.

 10. Clinically significant active infection(s) at the time of screening.